KanHatakeyama/Integrating-multiple-materials-science-projects/README.md

 # Install
 - conda env create -f=requirements.yaml
 - Checked with Ubuntu 18.04.5 LTS
+    - Making the environment seems to fail with Windows and Mac.

 # Usage
 - You can view databases used in the study in a "database" folder